Jobs for expats in Thailand

 .11 Baht per gram

 I eat a lot of ham sandwiches and I always put mustard on them, I go through about one small container each week, pictured left at 65 Baht each.
 This comes out to about 3,380 Baht a year for mustard, the same amount mustard cost 1,290 Baht a year purchased in the large containers.
-A savings of 2,090 Baht per year, it all adds up.
+A savings of 2,090 Baht per year, the clear winner is the bag at a yearly cost of 908 Baht for a savings of 2,472.
+When I first tried the ARO brand it did have a different taste but a week later I was used to it and now I prefer it.
+It all adds up.
 Oh, and by the way I was amazed when I found that my yearly consumption of mustard comes out to 11.5 Kilos, Wow

 Potatoes at two different markets, pretty big difference.